Yandex Cloud

 The invocation context provides additional information about a Node.js function version properties:

-• memoryLimitInMB: The amount of memory specified when creating the version, MB.
+• memoryLimitInMB: Amount of memory specified when creating the version, MB.

 The context also contains the following helper methods:

-• getRemainingTimeInMillis(): Returns the time, in ms, remaining to complete the current request.
+• getRemainingTimeInMillis(): Returns the remaining time for the current request, in ms.

-• getPayload(): Returns the request body if HTTP integration.
-By default, HTTP integration is used for all functions invoked if no ?integration=raw parameter is specified.
+• getPayload(): Returns the request body if HTTP integration is used.
+By default, HTTP integration is used for all function invocations if ?integration=raw is not specified.

 Using the invocation contextUsing the invocation context

-You can use the invocation context to authenticate in the Yandex Cloud API and manage the process of getting the HTTP request body (the body parameter).
+You can use the invocation context to authenticate with Yandex Cloud APIs and manage how the HTTP request body is retrieved.

 Authentication in the Yandex Cloud APIAuthentication in the Yandex Cloud API

-If a function has a service account specified, the token parameter contains information for authentication on behalf of this service account:
+If you specified a service account for a function, the token parameter contains authentication information for that service account:

 • access_token: IAM token.